Nathaniel-Vaur-Henel/spring-utilities/libraries/spring-utilities-data/README.md

 First, you need to create an `enum` implementing [RequestParamType](src/main/java/fr/nvh/spring/utilities/auto/specification/param/RequestParamType.java).
 You can find a complete example in [PersonRequestParamType](../../examples/spring-utilities-data-example/src/main/java/fr/nvh/spring/utilities/fellowship/person/PersonRequestParamType.java).

-- `filedName()` must return the entity field name, not the SQL field name.
+- `fieldName()` must return the entity field name, not the SQL field name.
 It can be null only for `OVER_SEARCH` [SpecificationParamType](src/main/java/fr/nvh/spring/utilities/auto/specification/param/SpecificationParamType.java),
 - `paramType()` must return a [SpecificationParamType](src/main/java/fr/nvh/spring/utilities/auto/specification/param/SpecificationParamType.java) to describe the behaviour of your param, can not be null,
 - `operator()` must return a [SpecificationOperator](src/main/java/fr/nvh/spring/utilities/auto/specification/param/SpecificationOperator.java) to link your param to a SQL operator, can not be null,
 - `isArgumentName()` return `true` if the param is link to the enum value, `false` otherwise.
 You can use a simple `String`, or a `Set` if you want handle several writings for a parameter,